Your bounce rate can be such a scary number, right?

 This may indicate that your website isn’t compatible with the newest Apple OS.

-Segment by acquisition
+Segment Bounce Rate by Acquisition

 Now, let’s look at segmentation by acquisition rather than by audience.